kenlasko/k8s/longhorn/README.md

     persistentVolumeClaimName: longhorn-lidarr-test-config-pvc
 ```

 In the PVC definition, add a `dataSource` section with the appropriate config.
 If there's a PV definition to set the PV name, delete it.
+As long as there's a CSI backup available, the volume will be automatically restored.
 This works well, but I lose the nice PV names of `pvc-<servicename>` that I'm currently using and it uses the standard `pvc-<GUID>` format.
 ```
 apiVersion: v1